"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Matthew 22:36 - "Teacher, which is the great commandment in the law?"
 Jesus said to him, 'You shall love the Lord your God with all your heart, with all your soul, and with all your mind.'

 Luke 11:1-2 - Now it came to pass, as He was praying in a certain place, when He ceased, that one of His disciples said to Him, "Lord, teach us to pray, as John also taught his disciples."
 So He said to them, "When you pray, say: Our Father in heaven, hallowed be Your name.
 Your kingdom come.
 Your will be done on earth as it is in heaven."

 John 4:23-24 - "But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.
 God is Spirit, and those who worship Him must worship in spirit and truth."

-God's servants who praise and fear Him are from all statures, walks of life, and nationalities - commoner and noble, poor and prosperous, young and old, small and great:
+God's servants who praise and fear Him are from all statures, occupations, and nationalities - commoner and noble, poor and prosperous, young and old, small and great:

 Revelation 14:6-7 - Then I saw another angel flying in the midst of heaven, having the everlasting gospel to preach to those who dwell on the earth to every nation, tribe, tongue, and people - saying with a loud voice, "Fear God and give glory to Him, for the hour of His judgment has come; and worship Him who made heaven and earth, the sea and springs of water."